 Methods of Licensing:

 A. Licensing by Equivalency You may qualify for licensing by equivalency under Minnesota Statutes §148.6412 if you hold a current certificate issued by the National Board for Certification in Occupational Therapy (NBCOT).
-Your certification with NBCOT must be current, and you must request NBCOT to send directly to the Department of Health verification that you are certified.
+Your certification with NBCOT must be current, and you must request a verification of certification from NBCOT and have it sent directly to the MN Board of Occupational Therapy Practice that you are certified.
 If you are credentialed in another state and you are certified by NBCOT, please submit your application using this method.

 B. General Licensing

-You may qualify for licensing as an occupational therapist under Minnesota Statutes §148.6408, if you have completed your education and passed the NBCOT examination.
-You must arrange to have a copy of your official college transcript sent directly to the Department of Health from your school.
-Please request that NBCOT exam results be sent directly to the Department of Health.
+You may qualify for licensing as an occupational therapist under Minnesota Statutes §148.6408, if you have completed your education and passed the NBCOT examination within the past two (2) years.
+You must request a copy of your official college transcript and your NBCOT exam results be sent directly to the MN Board of Occupational Therapy Practice.

 C. Licensing by Reciprocity